What is the Savanna Studio?

-The Traveling Savanna Studio is a unique feature of Iowa State’s Bachelor of Landscape Architecture program.
-Taught in the fall every year since 2001, this traveling studio is a learning community for all sophomore landscape architecture students who have been accepted into the undergraduate degree program, and serves as a foundational experience for the rest of the BLA curriculum.
+The traveling Savanna Studio is a unique feature of Iowa State’s Bachelor of Landscape Architecture program, serving as both a foundational experience within the curriculum and as a learning community for all sophomore landscape architecture students who have been accepted into the program.

 Taught every fall, students in the studio spend six weeks exploring, as a group with 2-3 faculty members, the savanna landscape region that extends from Canada to Texas.
 By doing this, students learn first-hand about the many different elements of landscape architecture while engaging in active learning, collaboration, and problem-solving.